Genealogy & Family History Index

 Gregory Revill

-An extract from deeds shows that around 1580 there was a Gregory Reville of Stannington, a Yeoman.It appears that he was married twice.
+Gregory Revill of Stannington, a Yeoman was married twice.
 His first wife was Elizabeth, daughter of Thomas Barber.
-Gregory and Elizabeth had 3 children:- Richard
+Children:

 In 1580 Gregorye Revill bought part tenancy of Stannington Hall, Bradfield, Sheffield from a John Parker of Norton Lees, Derbyshire.
 Included in this sale was ground called Hall Cliffe , arable land meadow and pasture.
 This land butted on the edge of land of George Earl of Shrewsbury.
 There was a wood to the south called Revelynge near the highway called Byngley Lane.